u-tugi/demonstration/README.md

 # demonstration
- how to use git to do version contro;
+ how to use git to do version control